-The Seafood Import Monitoring Program establishes reporting and recordkeeping requirements for imports of thirteen seafood species, to combat illegal, unreported, and unregulated-caught and/or misrepresented seafood from entering U.S. commerce.
+The Seafood Import Monitoring Program establishes reporting and recordkeeping requirements for imports of thirteen seafood species groups, to combat illegal, unreported, and unregulated-caught and/or misrepresented seafood from entering U.S. commerce.
 SIMP provides additional protections for our national economy, global food security, and the sustainability of our shared ocean resources.

-Compliance for the first eleven species began on January 1, 2018.
-Compliance for shrimp and abalone, the remaining two species, became effective on December 31, 2018.
+Compliance for the first eleven species groups began on January 1, 2018.
+Compliance for shrimp and abalone, the remaining two species groups, became effective on December 31, 2018.

 - Atlantic cod

 NOAA Fisheries offers technical support and assistance to SIMP entry filers.
 For assistance regarding compliance and submissions with SIMP data, contact SIMPsupport@noaa.gov or the SIMP support line at (301) 427-8301 (toll) or (833) 440-6599 (toll-free).